metrico/qryn-docs/docs/installation.md

 For more information about qryn environment variables, visit [qryn Environments](https://qryn.metrico.in/#/env).

-?> That's it - demo logs included!
-Just access your stack using qryn-view or Grafana
+?> That's it - you're ready to run qryn in Kubernetes!
+Access your stack using qryn-view or Grafana